fabrix-app/docs/en/about/contribute.md

 ## Submitting Issues

-> fabrix is composed of a core library, [fabrix](https://github.com/fabrix-app/fabrix), and a number of [Spools](https://github.com/fabrix-app), which have their own dedicated repositories.
-These repositories may also live outside the fabrix official Github organization.
+> Fabrix is composed of a core library, [fabrix](https://github.com/fabrix-app/fabrix), and a number of [Spools](https://github.com/fabrix-app), which have their own dedicated repositories.
+These repositories may also live outside the Fabrix official Github organization.
 >
 > _*Please open issues with spools, generators, etc. in the relevant repository.*_
 >